 After this was the fabulous 1148.
 Rated the best ride in Thailand I really cannot say enough good things about this road, it is just a wonderful bit of surveying that any rider coming to Thailand should enjoy.
 Actually it is worth the trip there just to ride this road.
 Todays route.

-Last day and again I had planned a route that was a variation on my previous rides trying to add some new roads to each day of this ride.
+Last day and again I had planned a route that was a variation on my previous rides.
 Leaving Nan we had good weather and great riding but as we progressed there was some rain clouds on the horizon and the route I had planned would have seen us most likely getting wet so we opted to make a few changes, it was still a superb ride.

 Despite revisiting many of the roads from my first ride here (so my mate could enjoy riding them) this tour felt very different.
 My GPS was not working much so he was lead rider with his Thai wife as passenger navigating and they set a very high pace, much faster than I usually ride.

 Thai roads don’t use coarse chip seal and have smooth surface causing the bike to slide around which usually makes me slow right down but following my mate forced me to get used to that loose feeling and I enjoyed the actual riding this time with less focus on photography.
 In future I would ride much less distance per day and take in more sights.